Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 > Starting February 2021, two-factor authentication or two-step verification is required for all users to sign in to App Store Connect.
 This extra layer of security for your Apple ID helps ensure that you’re the only person who can access your account.
 > From [Apple Support](https://developer.apple.com/support/authentication/)

+> Getting started with match requires you to revoke your existing certificates.
+But no worry, you will have the new one directly.

 ## Requirements

 To be able to use App Store Connect API, Fastlane needs **three** things.